jhp1986/babynamesgenerator/Privacy Policy.md

 ## Baby Names Combinator: Privacy Policy

-Welcome to the Baby Names Combinator app for Android, avaiable on Google PLay.
+Welcome to the Baby Names Combinator app for Android, available on Google PLay.

 I would like to state, to the best of my knowledge, that I have not programmed the app to collect any personally information.
 All data is stored on your device only, and can simply erased by clearing the app's data or uninstalling it.